kpn/combadge/docs/core-concepts.md

 Parameter markers are specified with `#!python Annotated` type hints on corresponding parameters.

-### Response markers

-Examples:

-- Status code: a marked attribute should be filled in from the responses' status code

-Response markers are specified with `#!python Annotated` type hints on corresponding response model attributes.

 ## Backends

 **Backend** is a thin layer between a service instance and an actual client, which knows how to translate a protocol function's signature into an actual request and parse a response.